Singular Value Decomposition as Simply as Possible

 Re-visualizing the SVD

 Now that we understand the SVD, we can convince ourselves that we have been visualizing it correctly.
-Consider Figure 8, which was generated using Matplotlib and NumPy’s implementation of SVD, numpy.linalg.svd.
-We can see that these figures exactly match our intuition for what is happening for SVD in 22-dimensions.
+Consider Figure 8, which was generated using Matplotlib and NumPy’s implementation of the SVD, numpy.linalg.svd.
+We can see that these figures exactly match our intuition for what is happening for the SVD in 22-dimensions.

-Figure 8: Several examples of using NumPy's implementation of SVD to visualize the algorithm.
+Figure 8: Several examples of using NumPy's implementation of the SVD to visualize the algorithm.
 Each frame has two pairs of overlaid rectangles.
 For each pair, a square is transformed into a parallelogram by a linear transformation.
 In the left pair, the square is unrotated.
-In the right pair, the square is rotated by VV before applying the transformation.
+In the right pair, the square is rotated by V\mathbf{V} before applying the transformation.
 Each dashed line is the top singular vector for the associated transformation.

 Applications